3 Simple things you should know when shopping for a kayak paddle.

 This really can be as easy as 1, 2, 3 but you should consider a few more things.
 For instance, you may run into a situation where a manufacturer offers different diameter shaft options.
 If you have smaller hands, consider the smaller diameter shaft.
 Another feature you’ll see on some paddles are bent shafts.
 Bent shafts simply offer more hand to shaft contact for increased control and help reduce fatigue.
 Bent shafts may feel a bit odd at first but you’ll quickly get the hang of it after just a few trips.
 This is just my personal opinion but I now use a bent shaft paddle and couldn’t imagine using anything else.
 Another paddle term you will hear is “Feathering” which is usually a function of the Ferrule (see diagram below).
 This allows for you to adjust the angle of your blades for less wind resistance.
 Most paddles offer at least 3 angle positions.
 However, some higher end paddles do offer feathering in shorter more precise increments.
 Also, you may be wondering what those rubber rings on each side of the paddle are for.
 They are Drip Rings and are there to keep water from trickling down the shaft, helping to keep your hands dry and blister free.

 There you have it, that wasn’t too difficult was it?
 We do advise that once you narrow your interest down to 2-3 paddles, look at the details and options offered by each manufacturer.
 They can vary between brands.
-If you would like some help getting to this point, we do offer our own Paddle Selector application.
 Furthermore, most paddle manufacturers do offer some in-depth information each on their own websites.
 And, of course, if you prefer to just speak to someone, never hesitate to give our customer service team a call at 888-828-3828.